ertyseidohl/pointsbot/README.md

 Then `sudo systemctl start pointsbot.service`

 You can then see logs with `tail -f /var/log/pointsbot.log` (or... maybe not?
 Not sure where the logs are going).

+# TODO

+Future feature ideas:

+* Allow a pointsbot instance to serve more than one server
+* Allow fine-grained permissions (e.g. only certain users can grant points)
+* Containerize